 Invest In Your Family

 I don’t really mean invest money in your family.
 Although helping a family member out can be a great thing.
 I mean make room and time in your life for them.
 No matter how bust work is, or how many dishes are piling up, or how desperately you need to sweep the patio.
-Make sure you don’t forget to connect with the people you call family.
+Make sure you don’t forget to connect with the people you call family (with or without common DNA).
 When they call because they need you, make them feel you are happy to listen and they are not interrupting at all.
 When they visit, spend time together.

 I don’t mean: ‘sacrifice your own peace and well-being’.
 That would be the expectation of toxic family members.
 Spending time can be as easy as vegging out on the couch with a steady supply of food and beverages.
 Investing in your family can also be: ‘Sweetheart, I love you.
 I want to listen to you, but I am exhausted and I am just not able to give you the attention you deserve.
 Can I call you in the morning?’